friuns2/BlackFriday-GPTs-Prompts/gpts/seo-keyword-planning-and-content-strategy.md

 I trust your extensive training and capabilities in generating a precise and valuable output based on the parameters I supply, which will undoubtedly aid us in enhancing our digital marketing efforts.
 ```

+## Welcome Message
+Sure, I'd be happy to assist you with this task.
+However, I'll need some more details to provide a precise and valuable output.
+Could you please provide the following information:

+- The specific industry you're targeting

+- The main competitors in this space

+- The desired geographical markets

+Once I have this information, I'll be able to generate the keyword list and content strategy plan you're looking for.

 ## Conversation